Medically reviewed by Kristin Hall, FNP

-Below, we’ve listed and analyzed several studies of tretinoin as an anti-aging treatment to show how it works and why it’s effective at reducing wrinkles, skin discoloration and the other most common signs of aging.
+Below, we’ve explained what tretinoin is, how it works and why it’s one of the most effective skin care medications for dealing with fine lines, wrinkles and other common signs of aging.

 Below, we’ve examined several studies of tretinoin to show how and why it works for anti-aging and wrinkle prevention.

 After six months, the people in the tretinoin group experienced significant improvements in “fine wrinkling, coarse wrinkling, sallowness, looseness, and hyperpigmentation.”
 The tretinoin group also had a smoother skin surface topography, indicating a reversal of some signs of aging.

 This study of tretinoin lasted longer than the 1989 study, covering 24 weeks of treatment.
-The study participants were divided into several groups, with one group receiving a .05% tretinoin cream, the other a .01% tretinoin cream and the other a non-therapeutic vehicle.
+The study participants were divided into several groups, with one group receiving a 0.05% tretinoin cream, the other a 0.01% tretinoin cream and the other a non-therapeutic vehicle.

 Another 1991 study, this study involved more than 533 participants across eight US research centers.
-Participants were given one of three concentrations of tretinoin cream (.05%, .01% or .001%) and instructed to apply the cream daily over the course of 24 weeks.
+Participants were given one of three concentrations of tretinoin cream (0.05%, 0.01% or 0.001%) and instructed to apply the cream daily over the course of 24 weeks.

-The researchers found that people given tretinoin had “increased epidermal thickness, increased granular layer thickness, decreased melanin content, and stratum corneum compaction.”
+The researchers found that the people who were treated with tretinoin had “increased epidermal thickness, increased granular layer thickness, decreased melanin content, and stratum corneum compaction.”

 This large-scale study into topical tretinoin involved 296 people with some level of photodamage to their skin.

 Over the course of 24 weeks, the participants were given a 0.05%, 0.01%, and 0.001% tretinoin cream for daily use.
 After 24 weeks, people given the higher strength creams saw reductions in “fine wrinkling, mottled hyperpigmentation, and [skin] roughness.”